 Mercedes eCitaro, the electric version of a besteller

 The first units of eCitaro were delivered in the last days of 2018 and the first of 2019.
 The very first series production model of Mercedes’ electric bus was supplied to Hamburg.
 BVG Berlin followed and then Mannheim and Heidelberg, where three Mercedes eCitaro are operating for Rhein-Neckar-Verkehr GmbH.
-Mercedes eCitaro is also competing with Solaris Urbino 12 Electric for a 250 electric bus tender issued by ATM Milano.
-The public transport company is targeting a zero emission bus fleet by 2030.
+Mercedes eCitaro has also been challenging with Solaris Urbino 12 Electric for a 250 electric bus tender issued by ATM Milano, finally awarded to Solaris.
+Hanover will have 48 Mercedes eCitaro in operation.

 The electric bus by MAN.
 In 2020

-Electric bus by Scania is moving forward toward serial production.
-Three Citywide LF electric have been tested since the end of 2017 in the Swedish northern city of Östersund on a 14 km line equipped with two charging stations at both ends of the line.
+Three Scania Citywide LF electric have been tested since the end of 2017 in the Swedish northern city of Östersund on a 14 km line equipped with two charging stations at both ends of the line.
 The electric bus has been shown at IAA in Hannover in november 2018, where Scania unveiled the first LNG coach in the world.
-Following six-month trials of the battery electric Scania Citywide in the northern Swedish city of Östersund, results are encouraging and Scania is moving forward toward serial production.
+Following six-month trials of the battery electric Scania Citywide in the northern Swedish city of Östersund, results are encouraging and Scania said it is moving forward toward serial production.
 In early 2019 other three electric buses will be added to Nettbuss’ network.

 Heuliez, the electric bus by CNH Industrial